xhwang2017/RDSim/README.md

 1. Open your terminal or command prompt.

-2. Navigate to the directory containing the phemulator.py script.
+2. Navigate to the `src` directory containing the python and bash script.

 3. Run the script with the desired command-line arguments (explained below).